MojoliciousDotIO/mojolicious.io/blog/2017/12/22/day-22-how-to-build-a-public-rest-api/index.markdown

 ---
-title: 'Day 22: A restful API with OpenAPI'
+title: 'Day 22: A RESTful API with OpenAPI'
 tags:
     - advent
     - api